-Plan Corporate Incentive Plan 1 Plan rationale To incentivise the achievem sustainable value for all stake res over a 12- month peri od that create STI opportunity Executives Т arget STI ı Maximum STI Former CEO & Managing Director, Acting CEO and a Senior Executives (excluding Acting CFO) d other targets outlined in scorecards 150% of fixed remuneration if targets outlined in scorecards are exceeded and stretch performance levels are achieve Group Scorecard Performance category 2018-19 weighting 2019-20 ) weighting Financials 60% 50% Customer 20% 20% Risk 10% 15% People and Culture 10% 15% Performance against the Gr Committee and approved by muneration Further detail on the Group Scorecard measures, and performance against these measures, is outlined later in this section.
+Plan Corporate Incentive Plan Plan rationale To incentivise the achieveme sustainable value for all stake easures over a 12-month p eriod that create STI opportunity Executives Target STI Maximur n STI Former CEO & Managing Director, Acting CEO 1 and or Senior Executives (excluding Acting CFO) 2 n scorecards targets o are excee 150% of fixed remuneration if targets outlined in scorecards are exceeded and stretch performance levels are achieved Group Scorecard Performance category 2018-19 weigh ting 2019 -20 weighting · Financials 60% 50% Customer 20% 20% Risk 10% 15% People and Culture 10% 15% D 1: Performance against the Gro Committee and approved by Further detail on the Group Scorecard measures, and performance against these measures, is outlined later in this section.
 Performance assessment The former CEO & Managing Director was assessed against the Group Scorecard and other relevant factors as considered by the Board.
 The Acting CEO and each other Senior Executive (other than the Acting CFO) were assessed based on their individual and their function's contribution towards the achievement of the Group Scorecard, as well as other relevant factors considered by the Board.
 The Acting CEO's STI for 2018-19 was based on his performance as CFO.
 Other relevant factors that the Board considers includes customer outcomes, risk management and individual factors such as adherence to the Suncorp behaviours set out in 'Our Compass'.
 These are the behavioural expectations that the Board believes form a foundation for successful and sustainable performance.
 The Acting CFO was assessed against pre-determined scorecard measures that were aligned to his remit in the role of Deputy CFO.
-Performance period The 12 months ended 30 Ju ine 2019.
-Delivery mechanism Sha re Rights Executive Ca ısh Deferred over one year Deferred of years over two Deferred over three years Former CEO & 50 Managing Director % 25% 25% - Acting CEO and 65° other Senior Executives % 17.5% - Acting CFO 70 % 10% 10% 10% To focus executives on total shareholder returns from the start of the performance period, the allocation of share rights is determined based on the VWAP one month prior to the start of the performance period.
+Performance period The 12 months ended 30 June 2019.
+Delivery mechanism Share Rights Executive Cas Deferred over year one Deferred over two years Deferred over three years Former CEO & 50% Managing Director 25% 25% - Acting CEO 3 and 65% other Senior Executives - Acting CFO 3 70% 10% 10% 10% To focus executives on total shareholder returns from the start of the performance period, the allocation of share rights is determined based on the VWAP one month prior to the start of the performance period.
 The allocation of share rights also reflects the value of dividends paid over the performance period.
-Malus and clawback
+Malus and clawback The deferred share rights are information. subject to malus and cla awback criteria.
+See section n 5.3 for further Termination of employment See section 6 for the treatment of STI on termination.

-For 2018-19, the Acting CEO's target and maximum STI remained at 100 per cent and 150 per cent of his CFO fixed remuneration respectively.
+- For 2018-19, the Acting CEO's target and maximum STI remained at 100 per cent and 150 per cent of his CFO fixed remuneration respectively.
 For 2019-20, the Acting CEO's target and maximum STI remained at 100 per cent and 150 per cent of fixed remuneration, however it will be based on his Acting CEO fixed remuneration for the proportion of time spent in the year as Acting CEO.

-2 For 2018-19, the Acting CFO's target and maximum STI remained at the Deputy CFO level.
+For 2018-19, the Acting CFO's target and maximum STI remained at the Deputy CFO level.
 For 2019-20, the Acting CFO's target STI and maximum STI increased to 100 per cent and 150 per cent of his Acting CFO fixed remuneration for the proportion of time spent in the year as Acting CFO.

-3 Given the interim nature of the Acting CEO and Acting CFO roles, the Acting CEO remained on the STI deferral arrangements for Senior Executives, and the Acting CFO remained on the standard deferral arrangements that applied to him as Deputy CFO.
+Given the interim nature of the Acting CEO and Acting CFO roles, the Acting CEO remained on the STI deferral arrangements for Senior Executives, and the Acting CFO remained on the standard deferral arrangements that applied to him as Deputy CFO.